pablo-meier/Pablog/_src/posts/2010-12-07-stop-it-with-your-state.md

 too much formatting markup.

-\* = Note that my beef isn't entirely with objects, per se. there are object- oriented languages that don't rely on state.
+\* = Note that my beef isn't entirely with objects, per se. there are object-oriented languages that don't rely on state.
 [Scala][13] is the most popular that encourages functional programming, and [Reia][14] has immutable objects.